Articles

 We can therefore say that the more surveyed people feel engaged in their meetings, the greater the sense of inclusion and alignment.
 Does this seem obvious to you?

-Yet, that’s the very point of the question.
+Yet, that is the very point of the question.

-Preparation and structure are key elements of your workshops.
+Preparation and structuring are key elements of your workshops.
 In particular, they help combat preconceived ideas about this style of teamwork.

 For Steven Rogelberg, the combination of these two key factors creates a space for discussion that is conducive to speaking up and asserting oneself even in opposition to the prevailing opinion.
 "Respondents believe that creating a space in which they would feel more comfortable sharing their ideas is key to fostering a sense of inclusion.
 To that end, they also mention the idea of making these meetings more informal."